Why is My SD Card Not Working?

 • Partition Map corruption in turn results in data loss.

-Sometimes SD card works on camera but does not work on Computer.
+Sometimes SD card shows photos on camera but not on the computer.
 It simply means that the card reader is damaged.
 If this is what you are experiencing, just switch the SD card reader or SD card adapter and try again.

 Your SD card might not be working due to the following reasons: